bahaidev/textbrowser/README.md

     spec'd in metadata schema and used in files.
     1. Also have `&checked1=Yes` omitted when generating results display (since now defaulting to this)
+1. Overflow on cells past a certain height—especially for indexes
 1. In place of passing in `files`, `namespace` and `languages`, pass in `userJSON`
 1. Ensure caching user's `stylesheets`.